timchungdmd/reading-notes/class-01.md

 How does HTML work?
-- HTML asks permission to receive website data.
+- HTML asks permission to receive website data from DNS server.
 Once its approved by the DNS server, the server will send the data in bits and pieces.
 The line that's connecting both are called TCP/IP.
 Once all the data is received by the client'c computer it get reassmebled into its original form

 How does HTML, CSS and JS files get parsed?
 - HTML is first requested and received.
 Browser will then request any CSS files and JS files that are linked by the HTML file.
 The browser generates an in-memory DOM tree from the parsed HTML, generates an in-memory CSSOM structure from the parsed CSS, and compiles and executes the parsed JavaScript.